yongbingchen/yongbingchen.github.com/source/_posts/2013-03-11-bug-keep-on-reset-bt-will-crash-android.markdown

 ---
 **Bug: Keep on resetting BT adapter cause Android crash**

-Bug description: In GTV/Honeycomb's System Setting UI, keep on turn on/off Bluetooth for about 270 times, Android will crash, and UI restart from blackscreen.
+Bug description: In GTV/Honeycomb's System Setting UI, keep on turning on/off Bluetooth for about 270 times, Android will crash, and UI restart from blackscreen.

 My analyze:
-From logcat, located where Android system crashed, there must be something related to zygote, then I found this:
+First thing is to located where Android system crashed from logcat, there must be something related to zygote, then I found this:
 {% codeblock %}
 	03-08 20:15:00.026 I/Zygote  ( 3749): Exit zygote because system server (3780) has terminated
 {% endcodeblock %}